\textit{Ab initio} studies of influence of periodic-direction electric fields on spin lifetime and spin diffusion length and the validation of an \textit{ab initio} matrix-drift-diffusion model: Introduction

 \section{Introduction}

-Spin diffusion length ($l_{s}$) is a key parameter for spintronic device applications, which aim to achieve the next generation of low-power electronics by making use of the spin degree of freedom\citep{vzutic2004spintronics,wu2010spin,avsar2020colloquium}.
-In spintronic devices, a sufficiently long $l_{s}$ is typically required within the spin transport channel to ensure stable spin detection and manipulation.
-Accurate simulations of $l_{s}$ are invaluable to predict promising spintronic materials with long enough $l_{s}$ and optimizing device operating conditions.
-Recently, we developed an \textit{ab initio} approach of $l_{s}$ (and also spin lifetime $\tau_{s}$) in solids, based on a linearized density-matrix master equation with quantum treatment of electron scattering processes\citep{xu2025predicting}.
+Spin lifetime ($\tau_{s}$) and spin diffusion length ($l_{s}$) are key parameters for spintronic device applications, which aim to achieve the next generation of low-power electronics by making use of the spin degree of freedom\citep{vzutic2004spintronics,wu2010spin,avsar2020colloquium}.
+In spintronic devices, sufficiently long $\tau_{s}$ and $l_{s}$ are typically required within the spin transport channel to ensure stable spin detection and manipulation.
+Accurate simulations of $\tau_{s}$ and $l_{s}$ are invaluable to predict promising spintronic materials with long enough $\tau_{s}$ and $l_{s}$ and optimizing device operating conditions.
+Recently, we developed an \textit{ab initio} approach of both $\tau_{s}$ and $l_{s}$ in solids, based on a density-matrix master equation with quantum treatment of electron scattering processes\citep{xu2025predicting}.
 It has been successfully applied to disparate materials--including 2D and 3D semiconductors, graphene-$h$-BN heterostructure, the heavy metal Pt and the antiferromagnet RuO$_{2}$--yielding theoretical results in good agreement with experimental measurements\citep{li2021valley,dzhioev2004suppression,avsar2020colloquium,li2025spintronics,wesselink2019calculating,bose2022tilted}.

 While our approach can readily incorporate an electric field (${\bf E}$) along a non-periodic direction at the density-functional-theory (DFT) level\citep{xu2021giant,xu2023substrate}, the treatment of a field along a periodic direction remained challenging.
 This capability is crucial for applications, as a longitudinal ${\bf E}$--essential for driving charge carriers and their associated spins in devices--can significantly modulate $l_{s}$ via spin-drift effect\citep{wu2010spin,yu2002electric,yu2002spin,hruvska2006effects,jozsa2008electronic,zucchetti2022electric,miah2008drift}.
 Consequently, accurate simulation of this effect is critical for the predictive modeling of spintronic devices.